Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Genioglossus Muscle

 The genioglossus is a muscle in your tongue shaped like a fan.
-It has two parts—one on the left and one on the right—separated by a thin wall of tissue.
+It has two parts—one on the left and one on the right—separated by a thin tissue wall.

-This muscle starts from the inside of your lower jaw, near your chin, and connects to the hyoid bone in your neck and the bottom of your tongue.
+This muscle starts inside your lower jaw, near your chin, and connects to the hyoid bone in your neck and the bottom of your tongue.

 It plays a big role in sticking your tongue out, moving it side to side, and even helps with breathing.
-The hypoglossal nerve, also known as cranial nerve XII, controls this muscle.
+The hypoglossal nerve, or cranial nerve XII, controls this muscle.

 Hyoglossus